 Have Home Equity?
-Sell and Stay and Avoid the Risk
+Sell & Stay and Avoid the Risk

-If you're a homeowner looking to fund your small business, you may already have the funds you need in your home equity.
-Maybe you've already tried to access this equity by applying for a loan and were turned down.
-That's okay – you have another option that doesn't involve entering into a borrowing relationship.
+If you’re a homeowner looking for financing alternatives for your small business, you may already have the funds you need in your home equity.
+Maybe you’ve already tried to access this equity by applying for a loan and were turned down.
+That’s okay – you have another option that doesn’t involve entering into a borrowing relationship.

 How It Works

-EasyKnock lets you sell your home and get your equity without moving.
+EasyKnock lets you sell your home and convert your equity without moving.
 All you have to do is sign a sale and leaseback agreement with EasyKnock, which gives you the right to stay in place as a tenant.
-You keep paying rent until you're ready to buy your home back or move.
+You keep paying rent until you’re ready to buy your home back or move.